Need some support where you live?

 A tenancy support worker is someone who can meet you at your own home every week or so to help you sort things out.
 They can help with getting started in your new home, dealing with ongoing things that come up, and help you learn the skills you’ll need long term to live independently.

 Tenancy support schemes can help whether you are in private rented accommodation, or have your own tenancy (or own your own home).
-You may be referred to a tenancy support worker if you are being helped to find someone to live by another organisation, but otherwise, call in at Castlegate and speak to a worker.
+You may be referred to a tenancy support worker if you are being helped to find someone to live by another organisation, but otherwise, ask someone at the Council’s Housing Options Team at Customer Services.

 Tenancy support schemes are run by Scarcroft Project, Foundation, York Housing Association and Peasholme Charity for example.
 Some offer general support, and others have specialist workers, for example offering support to young parents, people with disabilities or people struggling to cope with mental ill-health or a drugs problem.
 All referrals are sent to the Single Access Point who can help decide which is the best place to get the right help as quickly as possible.